MinaSameh1/in-memory-micro-blog/README.md

-# React Comments App
+# Microservices Simple Blog App

-This is a simple full stack micro services app that I used to learn about microservices.
+This is a simple full stack micro services app that I used to learn about microservices, sharing data etc.

-Currently all dbs of the services are in memory structures, I also created a simple Event Bus from scratch to learn more about it.
+Currently all dbs of the services are in memory structures, I wanted to focus more on the stucture instead of having to worry about DBs connections etc.

+I also created a simple Event Bus from scratch to learn more about it.

 ### References